BhumikaUpadhyay05/IISERB-Scheduler-Frontend/README.md

 # Timetable Scheduler

 ## Overview
 The **Timetable Scheduler** is a web-based application that allows users to create and view academic timetables efficiently.
-Users can sign up, log in, and manage course schedules with ease.
+Users can sign up, log in, and generate conflict-free timetables.

-## Features
-- **User Authentication:** Sign up and log in with email and password.
-- **Timetable Creation:** Add and edit courses with relevant details.
-- **Schedule Viewing:** Display a weekly timetable based on sample data.

 ## File Structure